Data-driven acceleration of Photonic Simulations: Introduction

 In this paper, we investigate the possibility of accelerating finite difference frequency domain (FDFD) simulation of Maxwell's equations using data-driven models.
-Performing a FDFD simulation is equivalent to solving a large sparse system of linear equations, which is typically done using an iterative solver such as Generalized Minimal Residual (GMRES) algorithm \cite{golub2012matrix}.
-Here we develop an accelerated solver (data-driven GMRES) by interfacing a machine learning model with GMRES.
-Since the simulation is still being performed with an iterative solver, it is guaranteed that the result of the simulation will be accurate --- the performance of the machine learning model only affects how fast the solution is obtained.
+Performing an FDFD simulation is equivalent to solving a large sparse system of linear equations, which is typically done using an iterative solver such as Generalized Minimal Residual (GMRES) algorithm \cite{golub2012matrix}.
+Here we develop an accelerated solver (data-driven GMRES) by interfacing a machine learning model with GMRES. {The machine learning model is trained to predict a subspace that approximates the simulation result, and the subspace is used to augment the GMRES iterations.} Since the simulation is still being performed with an iterative solver, it is guaranteed that the result of the simulation will be accurate --- the performance of the machine learning model only affects how fast the solution is obtained.
 This is a major advantage of this approach over other data-driven attempts for solving Maxwell's equations \cite{peurifoy2018nanophotonic, liu2018training} that have been presented so far, in which case a misprediction by the model would result in an inaccurate simulation.
 Using wavelength-splitting gratings as an example, we show an order of magnitude reduction in the number of GMRES iterations required for solving frequency-domain Maxwell's equations.

+{This paper is organized as follows - Section \ref{sec:algorithm} outlines the data-driven GMRES algorithm and Section \ref{sec:results} presents results of applying the data-driven GMRES algorithm using two machine learning models, principal component analysis and convolutional neural networks, to simulate wavelength splitting gratings.
+We show that data-driven GMRES not only achieves an order of magnitude speedup against GMRES, but also outperforms a number of commonly used data-free preconditioning techniques.}